TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 Reading and displaying the entire contents of the file showed us how to quickly access the data.
 Our goal is to display the first names of all the attendees.
-There are numerous [String](http://rubydoc.info/stdlib/core/String) methods that would allow us to manipulate this large string, but another way to get what we want is to not use File.read in the first place.
-File.readlines, instead of dumping the file contents into a single string, saves each line as a separate item in an array.
+There are numerous [String](http://rubydoc.info/stdlib/core/String) methods that would allow us to manipulate this large string.
+Using File.readlines will save each line as a separate item in an array.

 ~~~ruby
 puts "EventManager initialized."